-But stepping into a place where people have worshiped for centuries, be it the A-Ma Temple or one of the Macau’s Catholic churches, lends an extra depth to vacation.
+But stepping into a place where people have worshipped for centuries, be it the A-Ma Temple or one of Macau’s Catholic churches, lends an extra depth to vacation.
 And remembering that the material world is fleeting makes your egg tart that much more delicious.

 Read our post for more places to go in Macau such as these spas in Macau and Macau’s gardens, which are serene, and other ways to feel like you are in Europe.
 If you’re visiting with the family read this post for what to do in Macau with kids.
 Here’s a three-day Macau itinerary to help with your planning.